Ergonovine: Pharmacodynamics

-While ergometrine acts at α-adrenergic, dopaminergic, and serotonin receptors (the 5-HT2 receptor), it exerts on the uterus (and other smooth muscles) a powerful stimulant effect not clearly associated with a specific receptor type.

-Ergometrine produces psychedelic effects at high doses (e.g., 2–10 mg; normal therapeutic doses are 0.2 to 0.4 mg).
-This can be attributed to activation of 5-HT2A receptors.
-Ergometrine is an agonist of the serotonin 5-HT2B receptor and has been associated with cardiac valvulopathy.
+Ergonovine stimulates the uterus and other smooth muscles.
+It targets α-adrenergic, dopaminergic, and serotonin receptors (the 5-HT2 receptor).
+Its uterotonic effect has not been identified with a specific receptor type.
+The drug has been found to bind to and activate the rat and human serotonin 5-HT2A receptor with similar affinity as lysergic acid diethylamide (LSD).
+Ergonovine is an agonist of the serotonin 5-HT2B receptor and has been associated with cardiac valvulopathy.
+A computer-predicted binding profile of ergonovine at an array of serotonin, dopamine, and other receptors has been published.
+It was predicted to bind to most of the serotonin receptors with moderately high affinity, albeit lower than LSD.

+Chemistry

+Synthesis

+Ergonovine was originally made from the rye ergot fungus but can also be made from lysergic acid.

+Analogues

+A simplified analogue of ergonovine that was also investigated as an oxytocic is tochergamine.

+Natural occurrence

+According to Albert Hofmann and other researchers, although ergonovine is naturally occurring in morning glory seeds and is known to produce psychedelic effects at higher doses, it is present in too small of amounts to contribute to their psychoactive or hallucinogenic effects.

 History

-The pharmacological properties of ergot were known and had been utilised by midwives for centuries, but were not thoroughly researched and publicized until the early 20th century.
+The pharmacological properties of ergot were known and had been utilized by midwives for centuries, but were not thoroughly researched and publicized until the early 20th century.
 However, its abortifacient effects and the danger of ergotism meant that it was only prescribed cautiously, as in the treatment of postpartum haemorrhage.

-Ergometrine was first isolated and obtained by the chemists C Moir, H W Dudley and Gerald Rogers in 1935.
-Caroline De Costa has argued that the adoption of ergometrine for preventative use and for treating bleeding contributed to the decline in the maternal mortality rate in much of the West during the early 20th century.
+Ergonovine was first isolated and obtained by the chemists C Moir, H W Dudley and Gerald Rogers in 1935.
+Caroline De Costa has argued that the adoption of ergonovine for preventive use and for treating bleeding contributed to the decline in the maternal mortality rate in much of the West during the early 20th century.

 Society and culture

+Recreational use

+Ergonovine induces psychedelic effects at doses of 2–10 mg, in contrast to its medical use in doses of 0.2–0.4 mg.
+The most common source of ergonovine for drug users is Ipomoea tricolor seeds, as they are the only commonly available natural product that hosts an ergoline-generating fungus.
+The ergonovine content of I. tricolor seeds varies between one-tenth and one-third of ergine, an ergonovine analog.
+One person who had the opportunity to try ergonovine to see its psychedelic potential stated that it was mild relative to other psychedelics, but that ergine may synergize with it; indeed the contrast between Hofmann's self-administration of Ipomoea corymbosa extract and synthetic ergine is apparent in his essay on the initial analysis of I. corymbosa and I. tricolor seeds.

 Legal status

-Ergometrine is listed as Table I precursors under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, as possible precursor compound for LSD.
-As an N-alkyl derivative of lysergamide, ergometrine is also covered by the Misuse of Drugs Act 1971, effectively rendering it illegal in the United Kingdom.
+Ergonovine is listed as Table I precursors under the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, as possible precursor compound for LSD.
+As an N-alkyl derivative of ergine, ergonovine is also covered by the Misuse of Drugs Act 1971, effectively rendering it illegal in the United Kingdom.